INTO THE DAYDREAMING

 “My son loved it!
 This is the first time I have seen my son interact from the word go and that says it all.”

-“My son who is just 10 months old was very interactive, loved the installations, it really is a dream land, very peaceful.
+“My son who is just 10 months old enjoyed the interaction with the dancers and loved the installations.
+It really is a dream land, very peaceful.
 The kids could move around freely and do whatever they wanted.
 I loved the experience!”